🌿 How to Build Body Awareness 🌿

 They awaken sensation without overwhelming the system.

-6. Shake Out Tension: “What wants to move?”
+6. Vibration & Shaking: “What wants to move?”

 Shaking the arms, legs, or whole body helps release stored tension and wake up numb areas.

-You’re not trying to “perform.”
+You’re not performing to change anything.

 You’re letting the body discharge what it’s been holding.

-7. Breath + Movement: “Can breath guide my body?”
+7. Breathwork: “Can breath guide my body?”

 Pairing breath with movement deepens awareness fast.